RescueSocial/SNA-AH-Case-Reddit/README.md

 - 4 Reddit Reports for per year for 2018-2021 and a Users Report.
 - Data from Reddit: 164,530 Contributions, 15,896 Submissions, 71,319 Accounts, Links
 - 5,025 Banned Reddit Accounts are the highest amount of contributors in years of operations.
 They get the highest percentage of Upscores (often hidden on Reddit profiles).
+- <i>In influence operations, postings on platforms are used to confuse workers at social media companies when they're amplified by bots.
+Reddit (as shown in prior precedence) can be a sandbox to confuse workers.
+E.g., 'execute 99 and good soldiers follow orders' showing in the YouTube Adapt and Survive Simulation.
+However, the statistics show that Reddit bans accounts seeing automation, and that minimum scores can also go to harmful users.</i>

 <b>Notes from Researchers:
   <i><br>These reports are a part of Case Study: “Reddit Social Network Analysis Against Influence Operation” by analyzing accounts posting/commenting against a victim of a Social Bot Disinformation/Influence Operation.</b></i>